pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 See also
 ========
-- How to upgrade your firmware
+- :ref:`How to upgrade your firmware<firmware>`
-- Connecting without Pymakr
+- :ref:`Connecting without Pymakr<connecting>`
-- Troubleshooting
+- :ref:`Troubleshooting`

-.. #todo: add links and check if we can remove the see also from the navigation menu
+.. #todo: check if we can remove the see also from the navigation menu